 - Thin clients are now in scope and added to the ‘devices’ definition.

-- Added a new statement clarifying the inclusion of end user devices in the
+- Added a new statement clarifying the inclusion of end-user devices in the scope of certifications.

-- Further information on unsupported applications added to the ‘security
+- Further information on unsupported applications was added to the ‘security update management’ control.

 - Updated the bring your own device (BYOD) section.